LorenzoChavez/Master-Data-Science/README.md

 # Master in Data Science 2018 - KSCHOOL

-Master has taken place in [KSchool](https://kschool.com/) Madrid, from March to October (230h)
+Master is taking place at [KSchool](https://kschool.com/) Madrid, from March to October (230h)

-This repository contains all exercises done during the Master.
+This repository contains the all exercises done during the Master.

 ## Content of the Master: